bxparks/bigquery-schema-generator/README.md

 supports only the comma-separator, and does not support the pipe (`|`) or tab (`\t`) character.

+**Side Note**: The `input_format` parameter now supports (v1.6.0) the `csvdictreader` option which allows using the [csv.DictReader](https://docs.python.org/3/library/csv.html) class that can be customized to handle different delimiters such as tabs.
+But this requires creating a custom Python script using `bigquery_schema_generator` as a library.
+See [SchemaGenerator.deduce_schema()` from
+csv.DictReader](#SchemaGeneratorDeduceSchemaFromCsvDictReader) section below.
+It is probably possible to enable this functionality through the command line script, but it was not obvious how to expose the various options of `csv.DictReader` through the command line flags.
+I didn't spend any time on this problem because this is not a feature that I use personally.)

 Unlike `bq load`, the `generate_schema.py` script reads every record in the input data file to deduce the table's schema.
 It prints the JSON formatted schema file on the STDOUT.